LAN255 - Outboard motor Vevor - Free user manual and instructions

 Never run the motor out of the water, as this may result in injuries from the

-rotating propeller, The motor should be disconnected fro the power source wh. it is not in use or is off the water.
-When connecting the power-supply cable the motor to the battery, ensure that they are not kinked or subject to chafe route them in such a way that persons cannot trip over them.
-Before using motor make sure that the insulation of the power cables is not damaged.
-Disregarding these safety precautions may result in electric short of battery(s) and/or motor.
-Always disconnect motor from battery(s) before cleaning or checking the propeller.
-Avoid submerging the complete motor as water may enter the lower unit through control head and shaft.
-If the motor is used wh water is present in the lower unit considerable damage to the motor can occur.
+rotating propeller.
+The motor should be disconnected from the power source when it is not in use or is off the water.
+When connecting the power-supply cable from the motor to the battery, ensure that they are not kinked or subject to chafe; route them in such a way that persons cannot trip over them.
+Before using the motor, make sure that the insulation of the power cables is not damaged.
+Disregarding these safety precautions may result in an electric short of the battery(s) and/or motor.
+Always disconnect the motor from the battery(s) before cleaning or checking the propeller.
+Avoid submerging the complete motor, as water may enter the lower unit through the control head and shaft.
+If the motor is used when water is present in the lower unit, considerable damage to the motor can occur.
 This damage will not be covered by warranty.

 WARNING!

-Take care that neither you nor other persons approach the turning propeller is closely, neither with body parts nor with object.
+Take care that neither you nor other persons approach the turning propeller too closely, neither with body parts nor with objects.
 The motor is powerful and may endanger or injure you or others.
-While the motor is running watch out for persons swimming and for floating objects.
+While the motor is running, watch out for persons swimming and for floating objects.
 Persons who lack the ability to run the motor or whose reactions are impaired by alcohol, drugs, medication, or other substances are not permitted to use this motor.
 This motor is not suitable for use in strong currents.
-The constant noise pressure level of the motor du use is less than 70dB(A).
-The overall vibration level does not exceed 2,5 m/sec2.
+The constant noise pressure level of the motor during use is less than 70dB(A).
+The overall vibration level does not exceed 2.5 m/sec².

 WARNING!